 Tuscan Chicken is grilled marinated chicken breasts smothered with vegetables and a balsamic mixture, all on top of a pile of cooked farro.
 The recipe was inspired by a popular recipe found at The Cheesecake Factory restaurant, but when you can’t get to the restaurant, make your own!
-Try my Asparagus Stuffed Chicken for another delicious chicken recipe.
+You might also want to try my Tuscan Salmon.

 Traditional Tuscan foods were all about simplicity and quality.
 And, of course, you can’t leave out olive oil when it comes to Italian recipes.
 Most Tuscan dishes are relatively light and this Tuscan Chicken is no exception.
 In fact, the Tuscan Chicken dish served at the Cheesecake Factory is one of the lowest calorie and healthy options you can choose from their menu!

 To keep this dish healthy, the chicken is served on top of farro, a whole grain similar to rice or quinoa.
 It is packed with nutrients, and I will let you know a little more about that later.
 For now, gather up the farro and the other ingredients you need to make this light and healthy meal.